stanislaw/EchoLogger/README.md

 ```

 * EchoLogger is able to `L()` the variables of composite types like structs: CGRect, CGSize, CGPoint.
 It is very easy to add a support for any new type that EchoLogger does not support yet.

-* There are separate files like `<EchoLogger/Descriptions/UIKit.h>` containing definitions for inspection of typed variables of corresponding framework, for example CGRect and CGSize are there in `Descriptions/UIKit.h`.
-Import these files if you want to log specific types from these frameworks.
-They are all extracted into the separate files to not couple main EchoLogger.h file with the frameworks you might not need at all.

 ## More serious loggers